alamehan/nice-list/README.md

   * [Plural Sight](https://www.pluralsight.com/) - Gives you confidence you have the skills you need to execute your technology strategy.
   * [Treehouse](https://teamtreehouse.com/) - Learn to code, gain a new skill, get a new job.
 Whatever your goal — we'll get you there.
   * [Codecademy](https://www.codecademy.com/) - Learn the technical skills you need for the job you want.

-* Digital Product
-  * [Product Hunt](http://www.producthunt.com/) - Discover the latest mobile apps, websites, and technology products.
-  * [Stackshare](https://stackshare.io/) - Find the right developer tools and the companies that use them.
-  * [YourStack](https://yourstack.com/) - YourStack is for sharing your favorite products with the world.
-  * [SimiliarWeb](https://www.similarweb.com/) - SimilarWeb is a website which provides web analytics services for businesses.
-  * [Slant](https://www.slant.co/) - Product recommendation community to find the best product, app or game for you.

 * Discover Documents
   * [Internet Archive](https://archive.org/) - Digital library offering free universal access to books, movies & music.